corda/corda/readme.txt

     dynamicWind.
 See Continuations.java for details.
 This option is only valid for process=compile builds.
       default: false

+  * openjdk - if set, use OpenJDK class library instead of the default Avian class library.
+See "Building with the OpenJDK Class Library" below for details.
+      default: not set

+  * openjdk-src - if this and the openjdk option above are both set, build an embeddable VM using the OpenJDK class library.
+The JNI components of the OpenJDK class library will be built from the sources found under the specified directory.
+See "Building with the OpenJDK Class Library" below for details.
+      default: not set

 These flags determine the name of the directory used for the build.
 The name always starts with ${platform}-${arch}, and each non-default